froeschel/azure-notes/notes.md

 ### Authentication and Authorization

 ### Secure Cloud Solutions
 * Azure Key Vault API: Azure Key Vault can manage secrets, keys and certificates.
+When using C# one can access keys by using the `KeyClient` class.

 ## Monitoring and Optimization